LP Intelligence Documentation

 Swaps are indexed in deterministic block order and can be queried:

-- At the wallet level
+- At the account level

 - At the pool level